Şemsi Yaralı

 Şemsi Yaralı (July 20, 1982) is a world and European champion Turkish female boxer competing in the heavyweight division.
-She is a member of the Fenerbahçe SK in İstanbul, Turkey.
+She is a member of the Fenerbahçe SK in Istanbul, Turkey.

-She participated at the 3rd World Women's Boxing Championship held between September 25 and October 2, 2005 in Podolsk, Russia, and fought a silver medal in the cruiserweight (86 kg) division.
-She won a bronze medal in the same division at the 4th World Women's Boxing Championship held between November 18 and 23, 2006 in New Delhi, India.
+She participated at the 3rd World Women's Boxing Championship held between September 25 and October 2, 2005, in Podolsk, Russia, and fought a silver medal in the cruiserweight (86 kg) division.
+She won a bronze medal in the same division at the 4th World Women's Boxing Championship held between November 18 and 23, 2006, in New Delhi, India.
 She had won a bronze medal and Hasibe Erkoç won a gold medal for Turkey.
-At the 5th AIBA Women's World Boxing Championship held between November 22 and 29, 2008 in Ningbo City, China, Şemsi Yaralı became a gold medalist in her division (86 kg).
+At the 5th AIBA Women's World Boxing Championship held between November 22 and 29, 2008, in Ningbo, China, Şemsi Yaralı became a gold medalist in her division (86 kg).

 At the 2011 Women's European Amateur Boxing Championships held in Rotterdam, Netherlands, Yaralı became European champion.